AndreRudolph/impulsephp-doc/docs/controller.md

 <h4><a id="basics">Basics</a></h4>

+Controllers are in general created by the Symfonys dependency injection container.
+Thus, you have full autowiring support and can inject any services which you need for your controller.

 <h5><a id="controller-class">Controller class</a></h5>

 A minimalistic controller class is an empty class that extends the AbstractController class which is provided by the framework.
 The base class provides some useful functionalities that will be covered in a later section.